Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons17.md

 >> - `nonce` is a unique identifier assigned to each transaction sent from a specific account.
 The nonce is used to ensure that each transaction is processed only once and to prevent replay attacks. nonce is incremented with every single transaction;
 >> - `accessList` is a feature of Ethereum to optimize the gas cost of transactions.
 It contains a list of addresses and associated storage keys that the transaction is likely to access, allowing the EVM to more efficiently compute the gas cost of storage access during the transaction's execution;
 >> - `type` please ignore this for now.

+- There are other values that play an important part that weren't presented in that list, namely the `v`, `r`, and `s`.
+These are components of a transaction's signature, which are used to validate the authenticity and integrity of the transaction.
+Whenever we send a transaction over the blockchain there's a signature happening, that's where we use our `private key`.